 Unlike a divorce, a separation does not change your legal status from married to single.
 There is no “time limit” to a separation, and a divorce will not automatically occur after some defined period of time.
 Couples can remain separated indefinitely without ever filing for divorce.
 However, obtaining a divorce is necessary if one of the former partners wants to marry again.
 After your divorce, your status legally changes to single.

 To make the separation transition as seamless and stress-free as possible, it is crucial to obtain legal advice from an experienced and knowledgeable family lawyer.
 This can help you figure out your options, protect your legal rights, and mitigate potential issues early in the process.
-The pragmatic and compassionate family and divorce lawyers at Lex Arbesman Legal can guide you through this uncertain time and help you get back on your feet.
+The pragmatic and compassionate family and divorce lawyers at NULaw can guide you through this uncertain time and help you get back on your feet.
 We take pride in our practical, client-focused approach and always provide clear, honest advice.
 Our goal with each file is to reach the best possible resolution for each client quickly, saving them time, money, and further emotional hardship.

 In addition to providing legal advice about how to protect yourself before, during, and after a separation, we assist clients with: